javalite/site-content/src/activeweb/controllers.md

 ActiveWeb specifies that all controllers are located in this package or sub-packages.

+## Controller names

+A controller name is a name of the controller that can be deduced from the controller class name.

+> Controller name is an undescroder lower case controller class name  without the "Controller" part.

+For instance, if you have a controller class `TimeServerController`, then the controller name will be `time_server`.

 ## Controller paths

 A controller path is made of a sub-package and a controller name.
 A controller name is *not* a class name, but rather